On this page

 1. Your personal details

-- Verify the accuracy of your personal details to avoid problems later on.
+- Verify the accuracy of your personal details to avoid problems later

 2. Your account balance

-- Check your account’s opening and closing balance to see how much you had in your account at the start and end of the financial year.
+- Check your account’s opening and closing balance to see how much you had in your account at the start and the end of the financial year.

 - Preserved: Can be withdrawn if you satisfy a condition of release.

 - Restricted non-preserved: Can be withdrawn when you leave your employer or satisfy another condition of release.
-Usually it only applies to contributions made prior to 1 July 1999.
+Usually only applies to contributions made prior to 1 July 1999.

 - Unrestricted non-preserved: Can be withdrawn at any time, but tax may apply.